mongodb-js/compass/README.md

 # Build and launch the app, passing a distribution as an argument.
 npm start compass-lite
 npm start compass-enterprise
-npm start compass-charts

-# To turn on charts, type: "enable chartView" into the query bar.
-You may have to copy and paste it from elsewhere in order to not have autocomplete interfere.
 ```

 ### Master is broken